Please note that Tapas no longer supports Internet Explorer.

 “Sure,” I said, taking a better hold on my bag while opening the door for us.

 I was surprisingly nervous by the time we stepped into the locker room.
 I tried not to stare at him too much, but it wasn’t easy.
-Even harder was to believe I wasn’t running away, that I was actually there with him.
+It was even harder to believe I wasn’t running away, that I was actually there with him.

 And… I was… excited about it?